Yaulendil/tomlconf/README.md

 TomlConf uses the [`directories`](https://crates.io/crates/directories) library to locate the appropriate place for application data in a cross-platform way, and populates that location with a default file included at compile-time.

 All you need to do is define a struct that implements `serde::de::DeserializeOwned` (typically by way of `#[derive(Deserialize)]` for a struct that owns its data) and implement the `ConfigData` trait for it.
-You can then use the constructors on the trait to create, load, and read the data to a file;
+You can then use the constructors on the trait to create, load, and read the data from a file;
 If you also derive `Serialize`, you can even save changes to the data back into the file.

 # Example